 Nobody LOVES cleaning, but it’s a job that we all do.
 But did you know that some ingredients in common cleaners are linked to allergies, asthma, and other long-term effects like reproductive harm and cancer?
-Get your house safely clean this spring by following these tips to make sure you use the safest cleaning products for both you and the environment.
+Get your house safely clean this spring by following these tips to make sure you use safer cleaning products for both you and the environment.

-1. Make your own green cleaning products.
+1. Make your own green, safer cleaning products.

 You can tackle almost any cleaning dilemma with combinations of three key ingredients: baking soda, white vinegar, and liquid soap.
 Check out a few of our favorite cleaning recipes here.
 Consider starting with a basic all-purpose cleaner, simply a 50/50 ratio of white vinegar and water in a spray bottle.
 You’ll be surprised at the number of uses for this wonder spray!